hack3r3d/onehitter/README.md

 The Mongo Database is where the collection lives.
 In MongoDB, a database can have many collections.
 So you can put your onehitter collection in your application database.

 #### OTP_MESSAGE_FROM
-This Message From is the email address that the onetime password email to the user is sent from.
+Message From is the email address that the onetime password email to the user is sent from.
 This has to be an email address from a domain that Amazon SES has validated.

 #### OTP_MESSAGE_SUBJECT
 This is the subject of the email to the user notifying them of their new onetime password.